Boris Johnson ‘turning back clock’ on obesity fight with ‘sin tax’ review

 “We should be building on the success of the sugar levy, not turning back the clock on the progress that has been made so far.”

-Cancer Research UK chief executive Michelle Mitchell praised the successes of taxation, including the sugar tax introduced in April last year.
+Cancer Research UK chief executive Michelle Mitchell praised the successes of taxation on dissuading unhealthy behaviour.

-“They have been highly effective in bringing down smoking rates to record lows, including within deprived communities,” she said.

-“Physical activity is one way to lose weight but the Government also has a big role to play if we are to significantly reduce obesity levels.”
+“Physical activity is one way to lose weight but the Government also has a big role to play if we are to significantly reduce obesity levels,” she said.

-The Obesity Health Alliance’s Caroline Cerny said voluntary programmes for the food industry to cut sugar “have not had the same success” as the tax.

-“The levy is supported by the public and welcomed by a wide range of health experts and is vitally needed as part of a package of measures to help create a healthier environment for everyone,” she said.
+Foreign Secretary Jeremy Hunt called for his Tory leadership rival to come up with a plan to fix the obesity crisis.

+“We have the second highest number of obese young people anywhere in Europe and we do need to have a solution to this,” he said.

 Shadow health secretary Jonathan Ashworth said the move to “water down” the obesity strategy was “extraordinary”.

-“Boris Johnson has shown that his priority is representing the interests of his wealthy supporters, with no concern for the health and well-being of the general public,” the Labour MP said.

-Former health minister Steve Brine, who backs Mr Johnson’s opponent, Jeremy Hunt, said he felt “despair” at the proposal, calling it “transparent dog-whistle politics”.
+Former health minister Steve Brine, who backs Mr Hunt, said he felt “despair” at the proposal, calling it “transparent dog-whistle politics”.

 Mr Johnson defended his policy, insisting he would take an evidence-based approach to the obesity crisis.